miguelprim/iglubit/content/en/_index.md

 # features
 features:
   enable: true
-  subtitle: "Special Features"
+  subtitle: "Hunting"
-  title: "Start your software project<br> with us"
+  title: "We look for the proper candidate from Spain for your project"
-  description: "We take over the entire process from modelling your right software app.
-Let us do the heavy lifting"
+  description: "We take over the Screening and the communication.
+We identify the correct cualification and profile for your project team"
   features_blocks:
   - icon: "las la-shield-alt"
     title: "CV"